-‘New era’: Tusk celebrates exit polls suggesting opposition win in Poland
+Tusk celebrates potential win over ruling nationalists in Poland election

 PiS denies its reforms have undermined democracy, saying they were meant to make the country and its economy more fair while removing the last vestiges of communism.
 It has built its support base on generous social handouts and a pledge of more independence from Brussels.

-Tusk has said he would seek to unblock some 110 billion euros of European Union funds earmarked for Poland, which have been frozen due to rule-of-law concerns, from day one if he heads a new government.
+Tusk has said he would seek to unblock about 110 billion euros of European Union funds earmarked for Poland, which have been frozen due to rule-of-law concerns, from day one if he heads a new government.